Genetic history of Europe: Last Glacial Maximum

 This event decreased the overall genetic diversity in Europe, a "result of drift, consistent with an inferred population bottleneck during the Last Glacial Maximum".
 As the glaciers receded from about 16,000–13,000 years ago, Europe began to be slowly repopulated by people from refugia, leaving genetic signatures.

 Some Y haplogroup I clades appear to have diverged from their parental haplogroups sometime during or shortly after the LGM.
-Haplogroup I2 is prevalent in the western Balkans, as well as the rest of southeastern and central-eastern Europe in more moderate frequencies.
-Its frequency drops rapidly in central Europe, suggesting that the survivors bearing I2 lineages expanded predominantly through south-eastern and central-eastern Europe.

 Cinnioglu sees evidence for the existence of an Anatolian refuge, which also harboured Hg R1b1b2.
 Today, R1b dominates the y chromosome landscape of western Europe, including the British Isles, suggesting that there could have been large population composition changes based on migrations after the LGM.

 Semino, Passarino and Pericic place the origins of haplogroup R1a within the Ukrainian ice-age refuge.
 Its current distribution in eastern Europe and parts of Scandinavia are in part reflective of a re-peopling of Europe from the southern Russian/Ukrainian steppes after the Late Glacial Maximum.

 From an mtDNA perspective, Richards et al. found that the majority of mtDNA diversity in Europe is accounted for by post-glacial re-expansions during the late upper Palaeolithic/ Mesolithic.
 "The regional analyses lend some support to the suggestion that much of western and central Europe was repopulated largely from the southwest when the climate improved.
 The lineages involved include much of the most common haplogroup, H, as well as much of K, T, W, and X." The study could not determine whether there were new migrations of mtDNA lineages from the near east during this period; a significant input was deemed unlikely.